Agassiziella angulipennis

-Agassiziella angulipennis is a moth in the family Crambidae.
+Agassiziella angulipennis is a species of moth in the family Crambidae.
 It is found in India, where it was described from the Nilgiri district, as well as Sri Lanka.
 A. angulipennis has a wingspan of 14–17 mm, and was accidentally introduced to the United Kingdom.
 It has been naturalised to aquatic nurseries there.

 The larvae feed on various water plants and live underwater.